 Yet another shipwreck prompts building of the Platte Fougère Light on the Brayes reef.
 The first concrete lighthouse, the first unattended, controlled from ashore-lighthouse.
 Probably the ugliest lighthouse in the world.
 Cost £10,000.

-1910 March 15th.
-Platte Fougère lit 17,600 candlepower.
+March 15th.
+Platte Fougère 17,600 candlepower lit for the first time.
 The foghorn, known as ‘The Lowing Cow’ was said to be powerful enough to be heard on France.

-The RNLI offered the station a new lifeboat.
+The RNLI offer the station a new lifeboat.
 The Hon.
 Sec, Cox and treasurer go to the UK where they visited Teignmouth, Polkerris and Salcombe to inspect other lifeboats.
-They recommended replacement with one similar to that stationed in Salcombe.
+They recommended replacement with one similar to that stationed in Salcombe

 RNLB ‘Arthur Lionel’ 35 ft. sailing and pulling lifeboat, 12 oars replaces ‘Vincent Wilkinson, Kirk Ella’.(to 1929).
 Donated by Sir Thomas Tobin of County Cork, at a cost of £1,000.
 John Gillman Cox, David Luscombe 2nd.Cox.

 Experiments to keep the lifeboat afloat in the Harbour during the winter and resolved ‘That the scout boat and dinghy be hired for £3 a year to put the crew on to the lifeboat.’